 Students are responsible for being in frequent contact with their academic advisor to ensure that all procedures are being followed and that all requirements are being met.
 Additionally, students should seek the advice of Paul and/or Pitt Public Health Student Affairs staff concerning questions regarding School and University policies, procedures, and requirements.
 Also, other master's students are an excellent source of information.
-BCHS has a "Buddy" program that links newly admitted BCHS students with a BCHS continuing student as an additional mentoring resource.

 All registration deadlines are on the Pitt Public Health website; these and other deadlines are posted outside the Office of Student Affairs are available on-line.
 It is the student's responsibility to be aware of these deadlines and accept the penalty for missed deadlines.
 Sources of Information for BCHS master's students are: